jc5230/assignment8/README.md

 * Re-measure performance to see if it improved for the novices

 ### Part III
-* Create a presentation that explains your project and upload it to the Assignment 8 Github Repo under 2018 (examples available there too).
+* Create a presentation **(max 10min)** that explains your project and upload it to the Assignment 8 Github Repo under 2018 (examples available there too).
 * **Upload your presentation below by 5:00pm December 13**